Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/README.md

 ## References

+[1] P. Scholl. *Evaluation of Safe Policy Improvement with Soft Baseline Bootstrapping*.
+Master's thesis.
+Technical University of Munich.
+Germany.
+2021.

-[1] K. Nadjahi, R. Laroche, R. Tachet des Combes. *Safe
+[2] K. Nadjahi, R. Laroche, R. Tachet des Combes. *Safe
 			Policy Improvement with Soft Baseline Bootstrapping*.
 Proceedings of the 2019 European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD).
 2019.

-[2] Alexander Hans and Steffen Udluft. *Efficient
+[3] Alexander Hans and Steffen Udluft. *Efficient
 			Uncertainty Propagation for Reinforcement Learning with Limited Data*.
 		International Conference on Artificial Neural Networks.
 Springer.
 2009. pp.
 		70–79.